NotepadUserLmao/RecRoom-Essentials/README.md

 Download and extract the repository.

-Run rressentialsmenuv2.bat to launch the menu.
+Run either the batch version, exe version, or the py version to launch the menu.

 ### Requirements

 Python (if required for status.py)

 Windows OS (due to .exe files)

+NoteInstaller (free on my github) (because the pips you need are autoinstalled using that, and it's faster to use that)

 ### Disclaimer